 The Embassy of France in Australia and the French Program, ANU are pleased to announce the launch of the inaugural Critiques de Film French Student Film Critic Prize.

-Update May 16 2022: Round 2 now open!
-Enter by June 2, find more information in attached poster.
+Update October 12 2022: Round 5 now open!
+Enter by November 18.
+Find more information in attached poster.

 Every two months throughout 2022, the committee will invite submissions for a public review of a French film of cultural value streaming on SBS.
 The successful review of each film will be published on the Embassy of France’s new website for French-Australian relations, sacreblue.org, and on ANU and French Embassy sites and social media.